GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 introduction: I recently moved to Lisbon, Portugal, with my girlfriend since she's doing her masters here.
 I like to explore places by running and since I prefer trails over roads I try to find good trails wherever I'm at.
 I thought I'd do a series of posts with my best tips on trail running in the Lisbon area.
-If you've got any tips on places to run I'd very much appreciate it!
 layout: article
 modified: ''
 tags: